Civil War Historical Marker Initiative

 In preparation for the Civil War sesquicentennial commemoration, GHS conducted a statewide survey of over 900 Civil War markers in 2008, noting their subjects, condition, and location.
 The survey revealed that fifteen percent of the markers were missing or damaged and further confirmed that over 90 percent of the existing markers dealt strictly with military topics, leaving vast segments of the Civil War story untold — with almost no markers describing the war’s impact on civilians, politics, industry, the home front, African Americans, or women.

 Following the survey, GHS recast and replaced seven missing markers detailing Sherman’s March to the Sea in their original locations along the route of that march across Georgia, and erected eighteen new historical markers that interpret previously unrepresented historical elements of the war were commissioned and installed throughout the state.

 Today, GHS has established the Civil War Historical Marker Initiative to expand on the initial work conducted during the Civil War 150.
 GHS has since worked to create a comprehensive list of historical markers erected by the Georgia Historical Society pertaining to the Civil War, as illustrated in the section, “New Civil War Historical Markers Across Georgia.”

-To allow visitors and residents to access and further utilize Georgia Historical Markers, GHS has designed an online database that allows visitors to search for historical markers and interact with these historical resources by creating a customizable driving trail.
+To allow visitors and residents to access and further utilize Georgia Historical Markers, GHS’s online database offers visitors the ability to search for historical markers and interact with these historical resources by creating a customizable driving trail.
 Database users may search for over 2000 historical markers by keyword, as well as sort by Georgia county or region, time period, or marker program (Georgia Historical Society or Georgia Historical Commission/Georgia Department of Natural Resources).
 Using the search tools, users can create a point-to-point driving trail of historical markers by simply entering in a start and end point.
 Click here to access the Georgia Historical Marker Database.